Learn how to sleep after a hair transplant. The best positions, comfort tips, and guidelines for optimal recovery and graft survival.

 Tip: Even after 10 days, avoid putting excessive pressure on the grafts to ensure the best healing outcome.
 Read more about hair transplant aftercare in our complete guide.

-On sleep and science
+On Sleep and Science

 Quality sleep is vital for recovery after a hair transplant, as it significantly impacts the body’s healing capabilities.
 Research shows that insufficient sleep can hinder recovery processes, while good sleep hygiene promotes optimal healing: